nagesh70/cumulocity-custom-widget/README.md

          this.config.device.id

-   Note: This is used to get mangedObject Id of both Device and Group.
+   Note: This is used to get mangedObject Id of both Device or Group depending on where this dashboard/widget is created/added.